mihir3445/interview/README.md

 * Non-leaf nodes will not bring ROWID, so that a block can accommodate more index items, one can reduce the height of the tree.
 Second, an internal node can locate more leaf nodes.
 * The leaf nodes are connected by pointers, the range scan will be very simple, and for the B-tree, the leaf nodes and internal nodes need to move back and forth.

-> The difference between B tree and B + tree comes from: [differences-between-b-trees-and-b-trees] (https://stackoverflow.com/questions/870218/differences-between-b-trees-and-b-trees ), [The difference between B tree and B + tree] (https://www.cnblogs.com/ivictor/p/5849061.html)
+> The difference between B tree and B + tree comes from: [differences-between-b-trees-and-b-trees](https://stackoverflow.com/questions/870218/differences-between-b-trees-and-b-trees ), [The difference between B tree and B + tree](https://www.cnblogs.com/ivictor/p/5849061.html)

 #### Octree